27 Performance Metrics

 best_cutoff

-We see that it is a bit lower than the accuracy observed for the training set, but it is still better than guessing.
-And by testing on a dataset that we did not train on, we know our result is not due to cherry-picking a good result.
+We see that it is a bit lower than the accuracy observed for the training set.
+This is because we used the training set to select the cutoff, so there is some overtraining.
+However, out cutoff-based approach is still better than guessing.
+And by testing on a dataset that we did not train on, we know our improvement is not due to overtraining.

-The prediction rule we developed in the previous section predicts Male if the student is taller than 64 inches.
+The prediction rule we developed in the previous section predicts female if the student is shorter than 64 inches.
 Given that the average female is about 64 inches, this prediction rule seems wrong.
 What happened?
-If a student is the height of the average female, shouldn’t we predict Female?
+If a student is the height of the average female, shouldn’t we predict female?

 cm$table